-This Homestyle Beef Stew is the perfect comfort food for long winters.
-Chock-full of tender beef, chunky vegetables, and a flavorful broth, it’s both hearty and delicious!
+Homestyle Beef Stew is the ultimate cold weather comfort food.
+Chock-full of tender beef, chunky vegetables, and a flavorful broth, it’s hearty and delicious!

 Has it been a week since my last recipe?
 Oh no!
 Forgive me, my loyal readers (AKA mom, bro, and bae), I’ve been down with a bug these past few days and all I wanted to do was sleep.
 Ugh, flu season!

 Sniffles, minor headache, slight fever might have been troublesome but I have to say, I kinda enjoyed the extra pampering I got from being sick.
 G made this huge pot of homestyle beef stew last Thursday and he was kind enough, albeit, muttering spoiled little brat under his breath, to bring serving after serving of the stew for me in bed.
 I was feeling off sorts yet my appetite remained as healthy as ever!

 Or maybe it was the stew?
 With tender beef and chunky vegetables served up to me like I was queen, who was I to resist a delectable bowl?

 The weather outside is starting to get chilly and what could be better in bitter winters than the inviting aroma of homemade beef stew wafting around your home?
 Warm and filling, it’s the perfect comfort food to see you through the colder months!

 Not only is beef stew a good use of tougher, more affordable cuts of meat, it’s also an easy, no-fuss dish to make.
 Other than the short prep of the veggies and the searing of the meat, cooking is mostly hands-off.

 Here a few simple techniques on how to take our favorite winter food from good to great.